About the Library and Research Services for Parliaments Section

 'IFLAPARL' is the Library and Research Services for Parliaments Section of IFLA, the International Federation of Library Associations.

 The parliamentary libraries of the world, as a distinct type of librarianship, form a Section of their own within IFLA.
 This Section (Section 03) belongs to the Division of Library Types (Division I).

-Specific concerns as set down in the Section's Strategic Plan include:
+Specific aims set out in the Section's Action Plan include:

 Organisation and Activities

 The Section's work is overseen by a Standing Committee which, in turn, elects the Section's Officers, i.e. the Chair, Secretary and Information Coordinator.

 The Section works to meet its objectives through the following activities.

 - Sharing experiences and new developments through its annual conference as well as its session at the IFLA World Library and Information Congress (WLIC).
 Information is shared with the wider membership through the Section’s web pages, newsletter, email list and social media.